eoap/open-reproducible-app-package/README.md

 Hi Bob!

-checkout my new application package for detecting water bodies using NDWI and the Ostu threshold.
+check out my new Application Package for detecting water bodies using NDWI and the Ostu threshold.

 I've ran it over our test site bounding box and preliminary result look promising.